RajuKoushik/traveldiaries-server/Features.md

    * Number (for authentication related)
    * Kind of places love to visit
    * Current location
+   * User Travel Histroy (the places the user has been to)

 * User calendar log :
    * Current_Status